 Private international law has a dedicated international institution with a single purpose to “work for the progressive unification of the rules of private international law” – the Hague Conference on Private International Law (HCCH).
 HCCH has made impressive leaps forward in achieving its purpose in certain fields (notably adoption, child abduction, service of court documents abroad and taking of evidence abroad) and has provided an excellent framework to achieve its purpose in other areas (notably choice of court agreements and choice of law agreements in contracts, recognition and enforcement of judgments, child custody, maintenance, divorce, incapacitated adults, formal validity of wills, and trusts) but many areas remain to be harmonised satisfactorily (eg tort/delict, companies, family agreements, competition, intellectual property, conflicts of jurisdiction, succession, parentage/surrogacy, marriage, property (including matrimonial and registered partnership property issues), etc).

 The Stirling research cluster is engaged in efforts to try to enhance the achievement of the HCCH’s purpose.
-We are doing this by taking the lead in the AHRC funded workshops on Private International Law in the UK after Brexit and by pulling together a highly distinguished, world leading group of contributors to the first ever attempt to comprehensively set out what unified global private international law should look like in Paul Beaumont and Jayne Holliday (eds), Guide to Global Private International Law (Hart, 2021).
+We took the lead in the AHRC funded workshops on Private International Law in the UK after Brexit.
+We also pulled together a highly distinguished, world leading group of contributors to the first ever attempt to comprehensively set out what unified global private international law should look like in Paul Beaumont and Jayne Holliday (eds), A Guide to Global Private International Law (Hart, 2022).
 We are also doing it by promoting the development of private international law in Africa, the continent least affected by HCCH global private international law, eg by Pontian Okoli, Promoting Foreign Judgments: Lessons in Legal Convergence from South Africa and Nigeria (Wolters Kluwer, 2019).
 Two areas where HCCH has failed to achieve successful harmonisation are succession and property law (apart from formal validity of wills) and Jayne Holliday offers a global solution to one of their most controversial issues in Clawback Law in the Context of Succession (Hart, 2020).Paul Beaumont FRSE

 Professor of Private International Law, University of Stirling